maxlebedev/maleficer/README.md

 Maleficer is a Berlin definition rogulike which takes inspiration from tactics games.
 The combat of many rogulikes boils down to walking into enemies until they die, and I'm aiming to replace that with a more rich experiance.
 I also take inspiration from modern TTRPGs like Trespassor, especially in terms of mechanical clarity.
+(and a vehicle for teaching myself game dev, ecs pattern, etc)

 # Dependancies
 	- libsdl2-dev
 	- export LIBGL_ALWAYS_SOFTWARE=1

 # Plot
 The player is an ambitous and foolhardy wizard school dropout.
-He starts with some default spells, but learns many more via exploration.
+They start with some default spells, but learn many more via exploration.

 # Spells